We compare bitcoin and Litecoin side by side in this in-depth guide.

 4. Volume of transactions

-But while Litecoin is a clear winner in this category, it still falls short of other popular currencies, such as Ripple’s 1,500 transactions per second.
+But while Litecoin is a clear winner in this category, it still falls well short of other popular currencies, such as Ripple’s 1,500 transactions per second.

-5. Market capitalization and popularity
+5. Market capitalisation and popularity

 The bottom line: Bitcoin vs Litecoin